-Look up and write e down John 21:24 here: s life is in His Son.
-Those testimony believers bring is that God has given us words remind me of Paul's description of the Fill in the missing blanks from 1 Corinthia ns 15:3-5 - For I delivered to y ou as of first importance w hat I also received: that Christ for our sins in accord ance with the Scriptures, that he was , that he was on the third day in accordance with the Scriptures. , and that he to Cephas [Peter], then to the twelve [including John]. -1 Cor.
-15:3-5 -

-You may remember that, back in 1 John 1, John began this letter by referring to being a witness of all that Christ had done and said, "that which we have seen and heard we DECLARE to you.
+Look up and write down John 21:24 here:

+Back in 1 John 5:11, John says the sum of the testimony or 'report' believers bring is that God has given us eternal life, and this life is in His Son.
+Those words remind me of Paul's description of the gospel in 1 Corinthians 15.
+Fill in the missing blanks from 1 Corinthians 15:3-5 - For I delivered to you first of all that which I also received: that Christ You may remember that back in 1 John chapter one John began this letter by referring to being a witness of all that Christ had done and said, "that which we have seen and heard we DECLARE to you.
 According to 1 John 5:12, if you have the son of God, what do you have?
 If you have Jesus as your Savior, you have life, eternal life that can NEVER be lost!

-I have written a booklet entitled 99 Reasons I believe in Eternal Security.
+I have written a booklet entitled 99 Reasons I believe in Eternal Security .
 Eternal Security is the doctrine that once a person believes on Jesus and is born again, they can NEVER lose their salvation based on God's fidelity to His own promises.
 One of the 99 reasons in that booklet is the very nature of eternal life.
-If you ever truly have eternal life, it includes from now into all of eternity.
+If you ever truly have eternal life, it includes from now out into all of eternity.
 If you truly possess that today, and it includes tomorrow and every tomorrow afterward, it is impossible that you could lose that in any tomorrow!
 Clearly John the Apostle wanted believers to have the assurance of their salvation!

-Fill in the Missing blank from 1 John 5:13 here - Fill in the N Iiss ing b lank from 1 Jol nn 5 :13 here --- ------ ---- ----- --- ------------- ----- --- ------ ------ --- ----- ---- --- ----- ------ ---

-I write these things to you who in the name of the Son of God, that you may that you have eternal life. -1 John 5:13

-John wanted believers like the ones He was writing to and believers like you and me to KNOW that having believed in Jesus, we possess eternal life, forever life with Him!
+Fill in the Missing blank from 1 John 5 :13 here - These things I have written to you who in the name of the Son of God, that you may that you have eternal life1 John 5:13 John wanted believers like the ones He was writing to and believers like you and me to KNOW that having believed in Jesus, we possess eternal life, forever life with Him!
 John expressed the same desire in John 20:30-31 at the end of his gospel -

-Now Jesus did many other signs in the presence of the disciples, which are not written in this book; but these are written so that you may believe that Jesus is the Christ, the Son of God, and that by believing you may have life in his name.
+And truly Jesus did many other signs in the presence of His disciples, which are not written in this book; but these are written that you may BELIEVE that Jesus is the Christ, the Son of God, and that believing you may HAVE life in His name. -John 20:30-31

--John 20:30-31